Pest Identification: Occasional Invaders

 - Clothing material

-While they may not be as well-known as more serious pests such as bed bugs, termites, and rodents, Advanced IPM has experience with handling the following occasional invaders in California and Nevada:
+While they may not be as well-known as more serious pests such as bed bugs, termites, and rodents, Advanced Integrated Pest Management has experience with handling the following occasional invaders:

-These blue-and-orange beetles get their name from their preference for feeding on and living near boxelder trees.
+- Boxelder Bugs: These blue-and-orange beetles get their name from their preference for feeding on and living near boxelder trees.
 Boxelder bugs are a nuisance pest that like to spend the cold months inside man-made structures like homes, sheds, and garages.
 Every single boxelder bug you see indoors has been hiding there the whole time.
-They are exceptionally good at sneaking into your home or business, squeezing through the tiniest cracks in a few places:

-Advanced IPM: The Best Way to Stop Occasional Invaders
+Advanced Integrated Pest Management: The Best Way to Stop Occasional Invaders

 Maintaining sanitary conditions and sealing entry points is an extremely effective method for preventing pest invasions.
 Because there are so many types of pests out there, it’s best to let a professional handle them when they become a problem.
 At Advanced Integrated Pest Management, we’ll conduct a thorough inspection, identifying each pest and the best way to eliminate it from your property.

 Contact our team by calling (855) 768-0615 for your free quote today!

 Client Portal for Transparent Service

 They are the best!- Roger and Debra L., Home Owner